gaetanlop/Competitions-Repo/README.md

 * 14/03 : NCAAW worked on feature selection, made the pipeline for 2021 predictions
 * 15/03 : Everything ready for woman
 * 16/03 : Everything ready for man.
 Just one notebook style in hyperparameter tuning.
 I scrapoped Kenpom data without leakage from 2011 to 2021.
+* 17/03 : Add another column to kenpom data: adj_em.
+It seems that it is the most important features.
+I also maid my conservative submission.
+I am crezting my aggressive submission mostly based on kenpom data.

+Tomorrow submit this aggressive submission + submit woman if possible.